 Daria Carden, Dunmore Office Manager, EMAIL

-Annette Franklin, Foundation Office Manager, EMAIL
+Annette Franklin, Foundation Office Manager, Development Associate EMAIL

-Peter Hare, Executive Director and Director of Keewaydin Dunmore, EMAIL
+Peter Hare, Executive Director, and Director of Keewaydin Dunmore, EMAIL

-Katie Johnson, Business Manager, EMAIL
+Katie McDermott (Johnson), Business Manager, EMAIL

-Bruce Ingersoll, Director of Keewaydin Temagami, EMAIL
+Emily Schoelzel, Director of Keewaydin Temagami, EMAIL

 Tim Tadlock, Director of Keewaydin Environmental Education Center, EMAIL

 Tim Tadlock has been the Director of KEEC since 2005, after first joining the KEEC staff in the Spring of 2000.
 A graduate of Prescott College in Prescott, Arizona, Tim’s studies emphasized building communities in experiential education settings.
 Tim has been a member of the Keewaydin Dunmore summer camp staff since 1997.
 In the summer Tim serves as the Director of Tripping at Keewaydin Dunmore.
-Tim resides in Benson, Vermont with his wife Heather and his daughter Tallulah.
+Tim resides in Sudbury, Vermont with his wife Heather and his daughter Tallulah.

-Board of Directors
+Board of Trustees:

-Dan Kunkle, Vice President
+Jeff Howe, Vice President